Since You Went Away: Home media

-Since You Went Away was released to DVD by MGM Home Video on October 19, 2004 in a Region 1 fullscreened DVD.
+Since You Went Away was released to DVD by MGM Home Video on October 19, 2004, in a Region 1 fullscreened DVD.
 It was later released on Blu-ray by Kino Classics on November 21, 2017.

+In popular culture

+The farewell scene between Jane Hilton (Jones) and Bill Smollett (Walker) at the railway station was parodied in the film Airplane!
+(1980).